BeyondCodeBootcamp/js-with-types-jsdoc-tsc-starter/README.md

 npm install -g jshint
 ```

+If you're using **VS Code**, type linting is built-in.
+You don't need any
+additional plugins, just configure `tsconfig.json` as mentioned below.

 If you're using `vim` you'll also want
 [`vim-ale`](https://webinstall.dev/vim-ale) (and probably the full set of
 [`vim-essentials`](https://webinstall.dev/vim-essentials)), and update